ishaniff/Version-Control-Github-Challenge/exercise.md

 # 2. What is the major difference between Git and GitHub?

-the major difference is that Git is a version control language and GitHub is a file hosting repository system. without git there would be no github. it is the same relationship as javascript has to vscode. one is a language and the other is a tool to make it more user friendly and smoother.
+the major difference is that Git is a version control system and GitHub is a file hosting website that hosts Gits.
+Without git there would be no github. it is the same relationship as javascript has to vscode. one is a language and the other is a tool to make it more user friendly and smoother.

 # 3. What are the steps to fork a GitHub repository?